lorikrell/gamerchic/docs/photoshop/wow-emoji.md

 description: Free Warcraft emojis and stickers for Discord.
 ---

 Brighten your Discord with custom Warcraft emojis and stickers, all from one pack!
 This series is drawn by me, Sonceri of Moon Guard US server/[lorioliodraws](https://twitter.com/lorioliodraws) on Twitter.
 Each file is a square 400x400px, capable of being added as a sticker or emoji to your Discord server.
+These are all 100% hand drawn by me, Sonceri.

 :::sonceri Helpful Request for the Artist
 All of these resources are free of charge to download and open for anyone to use.
 Creating art and resources takes a great deal of time, effort, artistic work, and more.
 As a helpful gesture, feel free to note you used Sonceri Resources and Templates.
 You can link to this page.
 Thank you so very much!